 Yes, I can.
-Let us say you have a good newborn management program already in place.
+Let's say you have a good newborn management program already in place.
 IgG levels are high and navel infections are low.
 You are already feeding water year round to calves.
 Small or sick calves are receiving individual attention.
 Death losses are below 5 percent.
 Pneumonia cases are below 10 percent.
 Yes, an intensive feeding program for increased growth rates might be cost effective on your operation.

 Adopt an intensive feeding program as a cure for a calf-raising program that does not meet these standards?
-No. No. No. A thousand times, "No." Think of an intensive feeding program as frosting on a cake.
-Until you can bake a delicious cake don't spend time and energy making frosting.
+No. No. A thousand times, No. Think of an intensive feeding program as frosting on a cake.
+Until you can bake a delicious cake, don't spend time and energy making frosting.

-References: While no single source was used in preparing this paper, articles and presentations by and conversations with the following persons should receive credit for providing the groundwork upon which the author drew heavily in making his on-farm observations: Mike Fowler formerly at Land 'O Lakes, Jud Heinrichs at Penn State, Jim Quigley at Provimi North America and Mike VanAmburg at Cornell.
-September, 1999, revised October 2009, revised July 2013, revised May 2015, revised March, 2018, May 2019.
+References: While no single source was used in preparing this paper, articles and presentations by and conversations with the following persons should receive credit for providing the groundwork upon which the author drew heavily in making his on-farm observations: Mike Fowler formerly at Land 'O Lakes, Jud Heinrichs at Penn State, Jim Quigley currently with Provimi North America and Mike VanAmburg at Cornell.
+September, 1999, revised October 2009, revised May, 2019.